Muye Ru, PhD

 November.
 2021

-Co-authored paper Temporal and spatial distribution of health, labor, and crop benefits of climate change mitigation in the United States was published on PNAS.
+Co-authored paper Temporal and spatial distribution of health, labor, and crop benefits of climate change mitigation in the United States was published in PNAS.
 I also spoke with Audubon for their magazine story.